 TriptIt is a free travel planning tool that I think all travelers should use.
 It was the first travel-specific app I downloaded and I've been using it religiously for about a decade.

 It couldn't be easier to use.
-Once you've created an account and link your email, you simply forward your travel confirmation emails to [email protected] and within a few seconds, your plans are loaded into a neat itinerary that looks like this one for an upcoming trip I have to London.
+Once you've created an account and link your email, you simply forward your travel confirmation emails to [email protected] and within a few seconds, your plans are loaded into a neat itinerary, much like this one from my trip to London last year.

-It's extremely convenient for navigating the airport and hotel check-in desks, when you need a confirmation number handy.
+It's extremely convenient for navigating the airport and hotel check-in desks, whenever you need to check on your schedule or pull up a confirmation number.
 No more digging through emails!

 But above all, I love that TripIt compiles all of my upcoming travels into a slick timeline.
 That way, I know exactly where I'm going when – and it also highlights any gaps in an upcoming trip that I may need to get booked.